 first submitted official Iran an application for SCO observer status on 25 February 2005.
-Iran's interest in upgrading its SCO observer status to full membership dates back to March when it first applied upgrading its status.
-Not surprisingly, beset by rhetoric about a possible Israeli attack against its nuclear facilities and ongoing disintegration neighboring Iraq, Iran's quest for SCO full membership can be seen as an additional layer of international diplomatic "life insurance."
+Iran's interest in upgrading its SCO observer status to full membership dates back to March 2008, when it first applied for upgrading its status.
+Not surprisingly, beset by rhetoric about a possible Israeli attack against its nuclear facilities and the ongoing disintegration of neighboring Iraq, Iran's quest for SCO full membership can be seen as an additional layer of international diplomatic "life insurance."
 On Nov.
-12, Iranian Supreme National Security Council's Secretary Assistant Ali Bageri reiterated that Iran was again seeking full SCO membership, telling journalists in Moscow, "We have already submitted a relevant application."
+12, Iranian Supreme National 2011, Security Council's Secretary Assistant Ali Bageri reiterated that Iran was again seeking full SCO membership, telling journalists in Moscow, "We have already submitted a relevant application."

-Security agenda is a top SCO priority, with many of its policy documents delineating joint approaches terrorism, separatism, and extremism threats.
-The main coordinating bodies security cooperation Secretariat of the SCO in Beijing and the Regional Counterterrorist Structure based in Tashkent.
-Russia and China share a commonality with their fellow SCO members about rising Islamic militancy in Eurasia, but after that their security concerns diverge, with Russia primarily looking westward toward NATO's eastward expansion, while beyond Xinjiang, China's security concerns are largely to the east, in the South China Sea and most notably, over U.S. policy toward Taiwan and disruptions of possible maritime energy imports from the Middle East by U.S. Navy ships based in the western Pacific.
+Security agenda is a top SCO priority, with many of its policy documents delineating joint approaches to terrorism, separatism, and extremism threats.
+The main coordinating bodies for security cooperation are the Secretariat of the SCO in Beijing and the Regional Counterterrorist Structure based in Tashkent.
+Russia and China share a commonality with their fellow SCO members about rising Islamic militancy in Eurasia, but after that their security concerns diverge, with Russia primarily looking westward toward NATO's eastward expansion, while beyond Xinjiang, China's security concerns are largely to the east, in the South China Sea and most notably, over U.S. policy toward Taiwan and disruptions of possible Chinese maritime energy imports from the Middle East by U.S. Navy ships based in the western Pacific.

-The world will get a chance to see the SCO's military capacities during its Peace Mission 2014 exercise, to be held August 24-29 in China's Inner Mongolia region.
+The world will get a chance to see the SCO's military capacities during its Peace Mission 2014 exercise, to be held in China's Inner August 24-29 Mongolia region.
 Peace Mission 2014, the SCO's largest joint military operation in a decade, will involve about 7,000 troops, with China providing the majority of the forces.